msymeonides/Migrate3D/README.md

 ### Turning Angle:

+Calculation of the angle, θ, between two consecutive vectors, a and b, where each vector spans tau (τ) timepoints.
+For each value of τ, a moving window of vectors is evaluated from the beginning to the end of the track.
+This is repeated for all values of τ up to the tunable Maximum Tau Value parameter (see above) or up to half of the maximum number of available timepoints, whichever is smaller.

-The angle, θ, between two consecutive vectors, a and b, with a given timepoint interval (up to τ, which is a tunable parameter), is calculated by first finding the dot product of the two vectors:
+First, we find the dot product of the two vectors:

 $$
 a \cdot b = a_xb_x + a_yb_y + a_zb_z
 $$

-Then using Pythagoras's theorem to calculate the magnitudes of each vector, e.g.:
+Then we use Pythagoras's theorem to calculate the magnitude of each vector, e.g.:

 $$
 |a| = \sqrt{{a_x}^2 + {a_y}^2 + {a_z}^2}
 $$

-And finally, to find the angle θ, taking the inverse cosine of the dot product divided by the two vector magnitudes:
+And finally, to find the angle θ, we take the inverse cosine of the dot product divided by the two vector magnitudes:

 $$
 \theta = \cos^{-1} (\frac{a \cdot b}{ |a||b| })
 $$

-The results of this analysis are saved in a worksheet named "Turning Angles", with each row being an object ID and each column being a number of timepoints.
+The maximum angle calculated for each value of τ per object is stored in a worksheet named "Turning Angles", with each row being an object ID, each column being a value of τ, and the values within being the maximum angle detected for that value of τ.

 ## Summary Sheet